USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `TSTEP [default: 010000]`<a id=TSTEP></a>
     Simulation output time step interval (HHMMSS).
 Must be a mutiple of the run length.
 -   `MET_TSTEP [default: time step of METCRO3D file]`<a id=MET_TSTEP></a>
     Meteorology input time step interval (HHMMSS).
-Users who wish to specify temporally coarser meteorology then their input meteorology may do so using this environment variable.
+Users who wish to specify temporally coarser meteorology then their input meteorology may do so using this environment variable; this environmental variable is not included in our default runscripts.
 The default value of MET_TSTEP is the time-step of the METCRO3D file (input meteorology data step).
 Users may however specify MET_TSTEP to be multiples of the input meterology time-step as long as they add up to the output time step (define as environmental variable TSTEP).
 Ex.
 If the meteorology files have data available at 10 minute intervals and a desired 1-hour output frequency, valid MET_STEPS are {10,20,30,30,60...} minutes.

 <a id=CCTM_Config_Options></a>